codatio/sdk-link/README.md

 Refer to our documentation to see how you can [customize Embedded Link](https://docs.codat.io/auth-flow/customize/customize-link).
 <h2 id='create-company'>Create a new company</h2>

 These examples require you to have previously created a company and retrieved its `companyId`.
 For purposes of sample projects, you can do this via [Portal](https://app.codat.io/).
-In your codat solution you would do it via API.
+In your Codat solution, you would do it via our [API](https://docs.codat.io/codat-api#/operations/create-company).

 Visit <a href="https://app.codat.io/companies" target="_blank">codat.io/companies</a>